ga-wdi-boston/wdi_6_js_demo_basics/README.md

 friend['colors'].push('indigo');
 ```

-Sure looks a lot like a hash, doesn't it?
-In fact, it's a generic [object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects)!
+Looks like a hash, right?
+Nope!
+[It's actually a plain object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects).
 As we mentioned above, objects in JavaScript can have *properties*.
-In this example, `name`, `age`, and so on are not "keys", but *property names*.
+In this example, `name`, `age`, and so on are not "keys" but *property names*.
 Each property has a value, like the keys in a Ruby hash have values.

 Some important differences to note:

-* Although the property names look like symbols from Ruby, they actually represent strings &ndash; there is no such thing as a symbol in JavaScript.
-When we access the properties using bracket notation, we need to use strings (`friend['pets']`).
+* Though the property names look like Ruby symbols, they're actually an alternate syntax for strings &ndash; there is no such thing as a symbol in JavaScript.
 * This is the *only* syntax to define object properties &ndash; there is no "hash rocket".
 * Bracket notation is not the only way we can access object properties.
 Take a look: